Adsonnabuco/Node-Mongobd/README.md

 # Node-Mongobd
-Learning a lither bit of Node.js and data base mongodb.
+Learning a litter bit of Node.js and database mongodb.